enkelmedia/NewsletterStudio-Documentation/content/package/4.0.0/develop/sending-from-content-section.md

 ![Sending campaigns from the Content-section](/media/campaign-content-section.png)

-Or if you don't want to give your editors access the Newsletter Studio section, you could use the Content App-approach and then remove their access to the section so they only send Campaigns from the content-section.
+Or if you don't want to give your editors access to the Newsletter Studio section, you could use the Content App-approach and then remove their access to the section, so they only send Campaigns from the content section.

 ## Setting it up
-By default any content type with the alias "newsletter" will activate the Content App to send from the content section.
+By default, any content type with the alias "newsletter" will activate the Content App to send from the content section.
 If you want to show the content app on another content type, just configure this in `appsettings.json` by setting `NewsletterStudio:CampaignContentTypes` to a comma-separated string of Content Type Aliases.

 Like this: